AdedayoMj/royce-tech/README.md

 -   run `ts-node-dev src/server.ts` - This will start the application and run on port 7000
 -   run `npm run build` then `npm start` - This can also be used to start the application
 -   run `npm run dev` - This will start the application in development mode
+-   run `docker-compose up` - This will application start docker container

 ## FOLDER STRUCTURE